 Throughout the whole period of my stay at the Academy of Fine Arts I have to say, honestly, that the teachings provided did not have any other result than to put my spirit in a state of deep discomfort.
 Just a little of what I have learned, it is now useful to my art.

-These studies, that I have to admit made me fall in new mistakes, were positive, because they led me to regard how many authenticity and simplicity has been used by the old masters themselves.
-They were constantly inspired by the reality that has a deep poetic charme within itself which spread out from their works.
-From the oldest to the moderns who hadn't never betrayed these principles, had always produced works full of poetry.
+These studies, that I have to admit made me fall in new mistakes, were positive, because they led me to regard how much authenticity and simplicity have been used by the old masters themselves.
+They were constantly inspired by the reality that has a deep poetic charme within itself which spreads out from their works.
+From the oldest to the moderns who hadn't never betrayed these principles, they had always produced works full of poetry.

 These little truths were obfuscated by estethical disorder and unecessary ignorance that required enormous efforts to be defeated.